The More the Merrier: Plot

 Dingle calls Joe to meet him for dinner at a restaurant, where they run into Connie and Pendergast.
 Playing Cupid, Dingle invites Pendergast to his suite to discuss the housing shortage, so that Joe and Connie can be alone together.
 Later, Joe walks Connie home.
 The two share their romantic pasts and end up kissing on the front steps.
 Inside, a sleepless Joe confesses through his bedroom wall that he loves her.
 She tells him she feels the same way, but refuses to marry him, as they will soon be forced apart when he leaves for Africa.

-Joe and Connie are interrupted by the arrival of two brusque FBI agents, who have been tipped off that Joe is a Japanese spy.
+Joe and Connie are interrupted by the arrival of two FBI agents, who have been tipped off that Joe is a Japanese spy.
 Joe and Connie are taken to FBI headquarters.
 They assert that Dingle can vouch for Joe's identity and innocence.
 Dingle arrives, bringing Pendergast.
 During questioning, Pendergast is shocked to learn that Joe and Connie share the same address.
 When they ask Dingle to tell Pendergast that their living arrangement is purely innocent, he denies knowing them.

 Outside the station, Dingle says he lied to protect his reputation.
 Taking a taxi home, they all discuss what to do to avoid a scandal.
 Connie is angry that Pendergast only cares about his career and returns his ring.
-When another passenger in the shared cab turns out to be a reporter, Pendergast runs after him to try to stop him from writing about his fiancée cohabiting with Joe.
+When another passenger in the shared cab turns out to be a reporter, Pendergast runs after him to try to stop him from writing about his fiancée sharing an apartment with Joe.

 Dingle assures Connie that if she marries Joe, the crisis will be averted, and they can file for a quick annulment afterwards.
 With 26 hours until Joe leaves for Africa, they follow his advice and fly to South Carolina to wed, where a license can be more quickly obtained than in D.C.
 Returning home, Connie allows Joe to spend his final night in her apartment.
-As Dingle had foreseen, Connie's attraction to Joe may yet overcome her misgivings; this is facilitated by Dingle having conscripted a group of men living downstairs to remove the wall between their two bedrooms.
+As Dingle had foreseen, Connie's attraction to Joe may yet overcome her misgivings; this is facilitated by Dingle having arranged for the removal of the wall between their two bedrooms.
 Outside, Dingle changes the nameplate on the apartment door to read "Mr. and Mrs. Sgt.
 Carter".